 Professor of Surgery

-Dr. Chang is the author of several leading book chapters and more than 90 peer-reviewed research articles.
-In addition, Dr. Chang serves as an editorial board member for leading scientific journals including Annals of Plastic Surgery and Plastic and Reconstructive Surgery.
+Dr. Chang has published over 140 peer-reviewed research articles in high-impact journals as well as numerous book chapters.
+He coedited a book Lymphedema Surgery, which was recently published.
 He frequently is invited to speak at national and international conferences on oncologic reconstructive surgery, and has been invited as a visiting professor at leading medical centers worldwide.

 In addition to teaching, Dr. Chang has served as a faculty mentor for medical student, residents and clinical and research fellows.
 Since 2001, Best Doctors Inc. has named Dr. Chang one of the Best Doctors in America.

 Dr. Chang is on the editorial board of numerous leading medical journals, including the Plastic and Reconstructive Surgery.
 He is a board examiner for American Society of Plastic Surgery and a member of Board of Directors for American Society of Plastic Surgery, and was a recipient of the prestigious Godina Traveling Fellowship from American Society of Reconstructive Microsurgery in 2005.